zbrozo/3d-objects-generator-and-viewer/README.md

 - component params (--p0, --p1, --p2, --p3, --p4, --p5): _depends on created component, see below_
 - translation and rotation (--f0, --f1, --f2, --f3, --f4, --f5): translation-x translation-y translation-z degree-x degree-y degree-z (default: 0 0 0 0 0 0)

+5. Tetrahedron
+- params (--a): circle-radius height

+6. RegularTetrahedron
+- params (--a): circle-radius

+7. FractalTetrahedron
+- params (--a): circle-radius

 _Value in f and p can be negative_

 ### Components which can be used in CubeExt and Composite: